 Distributions (including any taxable stock distributions) that are neither attributable to gains from sales or exchanges by us of USRPIs nor designated by us as capital gain dividends (except as described below) will be treated as dividends of ordinary income to the extent that they are made out of our current or accumulated earnings and profits.
-Such distributions ordinarily will be subject to withholding of U.S. federal income tax at a 30% rate or such lower rate as may be specified by an applicable income tax treaty, unless the distributions are treated as effectively connected with the conduct by the non-U.S. holder of a trade or business within the United States (and, if required by an applicable income tax treaty, the non-U.S. holder for a trade, however, lower withholding rates generally applicable to dividends are attributable).
-Under setting the subject to business within the United States (and) connected income tax treaty, the non-U.S. holder from a REIT.
-Certain certification and disclosure requirements must be satisfied for a non-U.S. holder to be exempt from withholding under the effectively connected income tax disclosure requirements must be satisfied for a non-U.S. holder to be exempt from withholding under the effectively connected income exemption.
-Dividends that are treated as effectively connected with a U.S. trade or business generally will not be subject to withholding but will be subject to U.S. federal income tax.
-Any such dividends received by a non-U.S. holder that is a corporation may also be subject to U.S. federal income tax.
-Any such dividends received by an applicable income tax treaty.
+Such distributions ordinarily will be subject to withholding of U.S. federal income tax at a 30% rate or such lower rate as may be specified by an applicable income tax treaty, unless the distributions are treated as effectively connected with the conduct by the non-U.S. holder of a trade or business within the United States dan, if required by an applicable income tax treaty, the non-U.S. holder maintains a permanent establishment in the United States to which such dividends are artibutable).
+Under certain treaties, however, lower withholding rates generally applicable to dividends do not apply to dividends from a REIT.
+Certain certification and disclosure requirements must be satisfied for a non-U.S. holder to be exempt from withholding under the effectively connected income exemption.
+Dividends that are treated as effectively connected with a U.S. trade or business generally will not be subject to withholding but will be subject to U.S. federal income tax no a net basis at the regular rates, in the same manner as dividends paid to U.S. holders are subject to U.S. federal income tax no a net basis at the regular rates, in the same manner as dividends paid to U.S. holders are subject to U.S. federal income tax no a net basis at the value of the properties of the